semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 as an exemplary circuit simulator.
 For this purpose, please install Ngspice as is explained on the [Ngspice website](https://ngspice.sourceforge.io/).

-**The OSDI interface of Ngspice is only available in the "veriloga_osdi2" branch at this time!**
+**The OSDI interface of Ngspice is only available in the "veriloga_osdi3" branch at this time!
+Soon it will be available in the release.**

 ## Netlist Syntax